Our new pamphlet, The Question in a Poppy, is out now and available to order for £5 plus £1.20 post and packaging.

 All over the world people are out on the streets protesting about inequality, oppression, war, climate change.
 In Dove Tales we choose to raise our voices in protest too.
 We don't claim to have the answers, but through poems and stories and art and music we do ask the questions.

-Till Christmas only the book is available for £7, including post and packaging.
+The book is available for £7, plus £1.50 post and packaging.

 To order your copy please click here: